aurelions/web-sprint-challenge-single-page-applications/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.

 1. In 1-2 sentences, explain what React's `useRouteMatch` hook is used for.

+kind of works like route does where you match a url to the current one.

 1. How would you explain form validation to someone who has never programmed before?

+Validation is used to make sure that you are inputting your data safely and effectively

 1. In 1-2 sentences, define end to end testing.

+e2e testing is when you write tests for each element/component/app ANYTHING to make sure that everything is running smoothely from the ground up.

 ## Instructions